PeterMackintosh83/squashed/README.md

 - Basic Rules of Squash
   - This page outlines the basic rules of the game of squash.
 A full screen image of an exhausted squash player lying on a court was used as a background for this page.
 The image was selected as it is relevant to the subject of the webpage and had the desired layout required for the background to this page.
 The image layout has the main image body (the squash player) only taking up approximately one third of the right side of the image, leaving a large clear section on the left side showing only empty squash court.
 This clear area was used as background for overlaying the text detailing the rules.
 A single icon showing a checklist was selected and positioned next to the page heading for aesthetic purposes.
 The image was fixed so that it would remain in place whilst scrolling down through the rules, this was acheived by setting the background-attachment to fixed.
 This page is valuable in that it states the rules of the sport, these rules can be used by beginners still learning the sport or by more experianced club members as a reference point to resolve any match related disagreements.
-  - the background image to this page was modified using Microsoft Paint.
+  - The background image to this page was modified using Microsoft Paint.
 The court markings to the left of the image were edited as I didnt like the effect of having this line running through the section of text.
+  - Should the image fail to load the background colour is set to white so that the black text of the rules will still be visible.

 ![Basic Rules of Squash](assets/images/rules-readme.JPG)

 - Gallery
   - The gallery provides the user with club/sport related images displaying squash matches, squash team meetings, squash lessons and medal winners from competition/events.
   - The gallery page is structered to show images displayed using the masonry design style.
 Images are displayed across four columns when viewed on screen sizes above 950 pixels.
 Screen sizes of 950px down to 801px will display across 3 columns.
 The gallery display will reduce to two columns when viewed on any device with a screen size of 800px and below.
 Thus ensuring gallery images are viewed with ease across all devices.
-  - This section is valuable as it again promotes the feeling of inclusion within the club through displaying images of the squash team members together celebrating success and enjoying the sport.
+  - This section is valuable as it again promotes the feeling of inclusion within the club through displaying images of the squash team members together having fun and enjoying the sport.

 ![Gallery](assets/images/gallery-readme.JPG)